iliaskarageorgas/SOC-HOME-LAB/README.md

 <h1>SOC Home Lab</h1>

 <h2>Description</h2>
-Project consists of building a simple SOC Lab at home following the tutorial of the associated lesson on LetsDefend platform.
+This project consists of building a simple SOC Lab at home following the tutorial of the associated lesson on LetsDefend platform.
 <br/>
 (Lesson Link: https://app.letsdefend.io/training/lessons/building-a-soc-lab-at-home)
 <br />